 For most people, going to court is a new experience.
 You will be better prepared to present your case if you understand the process.
 This page offers pointers to help you prepare for your court hearing.

 These guidelines are general.
-You should read all information on this site about your particular case type.
+Read the information on this website about your particular case type.
 You may need to know about special considerations not addressed here.

 The VTLawHelp.org website provides a Going to Court in Vermont Roadmap.

 The Vermont Judiciary is committed to ensuring that people who have a limited ability to speak, read, write, or understand English as well as people who are deaf or hard of hearing have meaningful access to the Judiciary’s programs and services.

 - If you do not speak English as your primary language, the Vermont Judiciary will provide you a court interpreter for free.

 - If you are deaf, hard of hearing or need any type of communication support, the Vermont Judiciary will provide you a ASL interpreter or Communication Support Specialist for free.

 You must be prepared to prove your case when you go to court.

 First, you should understand what you need to prove.
 Read on this site about your particular kind of case so you have an idea of what the law is and what kind of information the judge will be looking for.

 Second, figure out how you are going to prove the things you need to prove.
 Many times you and the other party will be the only witnesses.
 Your testimony may be all that you need to prove your case.
 But remember: you cannot prove something by telling the judge what someone else told you.
 You will need to prove your case based on firsthand knowledge.
 In some cases you will need documents and other witnesses to help you prove your case.